 PART 1450 REAL ESTATE LICENSE ACT OF 2000

-b) An individual applying to become a licensed CE instructor shall meet at least one of the following criteria:
+b) Applicants for a CE instructor license shall meet at least one of the following criteria:

-1) Licensed and active in practice as a real estate broker for at least the last 3 years; or
+1) Be licensed and active as a broker or managing broker for the immediately preceding 3 years;

-2) Is currently admitted to practice law and for 3 years has been engaged in real estate related work as part of his or her active practice of law or has taught pre-licensure real estate courses; or
+2) Be currently admitted to practice law and, for the immediately preceding 3 years, have been engaged in real estate related work as part of the active practice of law, or taught real estate pre-license courses;

-5) Is qualified by experience or education as outlined in Section 30-15(b)(9) of the Act.
-In determining whether a person is qualified to teach CE under that Section, the Director shall consider the following:
+7) Be qualified by experience or education as set forth in Section 30-25 of the Act.
+In determining whether a person is qualified to teach CE under that Section, the Division may consider:

-C) Any real estate, business or legal education of the individual;
+C) Any real estate, business or legal education.

-d) The Division shall notify the applicant in writing within 15 days after its approval or disapproval.
-The Division can restrict a CE instructor's license to teaching only certain CE courses or certain types of CE courses.
-In the event the applicant is disapproved, the reasons will be detailed and the applicant advised that the applicant may request a hearing as provided for in Section 30-5 of the Act and 68 Ill.
-Adm.
-Code 1100.
+c) The Division shall notify the applicant in writing of its decision.
+The Division may restrict a CE instructor's license to teaching only certain CE courses or certain types of CE courses.
+In the event the application is denied, the reasons will be provided and the applicant advised that the applicant may request a hearing on the merits pursuant to Section 20-60 of the Act and Article 10 of the Illinois Administrative Procedure Act.